A Strengthened Cutset Upper Bound on the Capacity of the Relay Channel and Applications: Definitions and statement of the results

 {\bf Gaussian relay channel.} The Gaussian relay channel is defined by

 where $g_{12}, g_{13}$, and $g_{23}$ are channel gains, and $Z \sim \Nc(0,1)$ and $Z_\mathrm{r} \sim \Nc(0,1)$ are independent noise components.
 We assume average power constraint $P$ on each of $X$ and $X_\rmr$. \begin{remark} Note that as defined, the Gaussian relay channel belongs to the class of relay channels without self-interference. \end{remark} In the following discussion, we use the SNRs $S_{12}=g_{12}^2P$, $S_{13}=g_{13}^2P$ and $S_{23}=g_{23}^2P$ to characterize the Gaussian relay channel.
-Recall that the cut-set bound for the Gaussian relay channel reduces to~\cite{Cover79}
+Recall that the cutset bound for the Gaussian relay channel reduces to~\cite{Cover79}

-Also recall that the decode-forward and compress-forward (evaluated using Gaussian distributions) lower bounds for the Gaussian relay channel reduce to~\cite[Eqs.
-16.6, 16.12]{elk11}
+Also recall that the decode-forward lower bound (evaluated using Gaussian distributions) for the Gaussian relay channel reduces to~\cite[Eq.
+16.6]{elk11}

+while the compress-forward lower bound (evaluated using Gaussian distributions) for the Gaussian relay channel reduces to~\cite[Eq.
+16.12]{elk11}

-respectively.
-The compress–forward outperforms decode–forward if and only if $S_{12}(1 + S_{12})\leq S_{13}(S_{13}+S_{23}+1)$.
+The compress–forward lower bound outperforms decode–forward if and only if $S_{12}(1 + S_{12})\leq S_{13}(S_{13}+S_{23}+1)$.
 It is worth noting that when $S_{12}(1 + S_{12})= S_{13}(S_{13}+S_{23}+1)$, i.e., when compress–forward and decode–forward yield the same rate, the mixed strategy lower bound in \cite[Theorem 7]{Cover79} evaluated using Gaussian distributions strictly improves upon both the compress–forward and decode–forward strategies~\cite[Theorem 3]{Luo13}.
 It is also known that for small values of $S_{12}$, a simple two-letter amplify-forward strategy outperforms both compress–forward and decode–forward strategies~\cite[Example 1]{el2006bounds}.
 Additionally, for certain values of channel gains, the lower bound of Chong, Motani and Garg~\cite{ChongMotaniGarg} improves upon the mixed strategy lower bound in~\cite{Cover79} evaluated using Gaussian distributions~\cite[Remark 6]{ChongMotaniGarg}.

-We are now ready to show that our upper bound is strictly tighter than the cutset bound. \begin{theorem} The bound in Corollary \ref{cor:weakmainOB} for the Gaussian relay channel is strictly tighter than the cut-set upper bound for every non-zero values of $g_{12},g_{13},g_{23}$.
+We are now ready to show that our upper bound is strictly tighter than the cutset bound. \begin{theorem} For the Gaussian relay channel, the bound in Corollary \ref{cor:weakmainOB} is strictly tighter than the cutset upper bound for every non-zero values of $S_{12},S_{13},S_{23}$.
 Furthermore, the bound reduces to the following.
 Any achievable rate $R$ for the Gaussian relay channel must satisfy:

 for some $0\leq \alpha,\beta\leq 1$, $\rho\in[-1,1]$ such that $(1-\alpha)(1-\beta)\geq \sigma^2\alpha \beta$, where